Critically Endangered Turtles That Might Disappear Forever

 Lepidochelys kempii (Kemp’s Ridley Sea Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Kemp’s Ridley Sea Turtle is a small marine turtle with a round, grayish-green shell and a lighter underside.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Kemp’s Ridley Sea Turtle is a small marine turtle with a round, grayish-green shell and a lighter underside.
 It is often found in warm coastal waters and is known for its unique nesting behavior.
-Its numbers have been low, making it one of the most endangered…
+Its…

 -